 - Use a Cold Compress or Ice Pack - Cold is very effective at reducing pain and inflammation - use at the onset of the injury and during flareups.

-- Stretching - Stretching your elbow and arm in physical therapy and at home will help you to regain your range of motion much faster than not stretching at all.
+- Stretching - Stretching your elbow and arm in PT and at home will help you to regain your range of motion much faster than not stretching at all.
 Stretching in many ways is key to maintaining good Range of Motion (ROM) in the elbow and wrist, and stretching can be made much easier with the use of a T•Shellz Wrap® before you begin to warm up soft tissue, and a Cold Compress or Ice Pack treatment after to prevent any return of swelling and inflammation.

 However, prolonged use of a sling or long-term rest (restricted movement) without proper exercise or stretching can worsen your condition (and also affect shoulder mobility).
 If your arm remains completely immobilized and at constant rest, the edges of your soft tissue tear will begin to fill in with scar tissue as part of the healing process.
 You may also have on-going symptoms of pain, swelling, inflammation, and even poor blood flow circulation.

 If the cause of your forearm pain is tennis elbow, know that 5% of all people suffering from Tennis Elbow may need to undergo surgery.
 The other 90 to 95% of all people will recover from their symptoms within 12 months of consistently using conservative treatments.(source: WebMD)

 If you are dealing with a detached or complete tear of your forearm muscle, surgery will be necessary.